lijunle/Vsxmd/Vsxmd/Vsxmd.md

 ##### Summary

-Initializes a new instance of the [Test](#T-Vsxmd-Program-Test 'Vsxmd.Program.Test')class.
+Initializes a new instance of the [Test](#T-Vsxmd-Program-Test 'Vsxmd.Program.Test') class.

 Test constructor without parameters.